cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

             if game.AfterId == types.NoFifoIdKey {
                 info.FifoTail = beforeElement.Index
             }
+            // Is it at the FIFO head?
+        } else if info.FifoHead == game.Index {
+            info.FifoHead = game.AfterId
         }
         // Does it have a successor?
         if game.AfterId != types.NoFifoIdKey {